-Join us on our weekly health walks.
-They give you the opportunity to take regular exercise, enjoy your local environment and meet new people.
-Best of all, the walks are FREE.
+Join us on our weekly health walks and take part in regular exercise meeting new people.
+Best of all the are FREE.

-All you need to do is turn up in comfortable shoes and enjoy the walk!
+All you need to do is turn up in suitable clothes and comfortable shoes to enjoy the walk.

 Walk times and locations

-Every Wednesday and Saturday at 11am.
-Meet at Cranleigh Leisure Centre.
-Cranleigh walks tend to be slightly longer (40-90 mins and are from 2-4 miles long).
+- Every Wednesday and Saturday at 11am at Cranleigh Leisure Centre.
+These Cranleigh walks tend to be slightly longer and faster (approximately 90 mins and are from 3-4 miles long).
 New walkers are recommended to start with the shorter walks.

-Every Tuesday at 10.30am.
-Meet at Brightwell's Gostrey Centre, Dogflud Way.
-Two walks are offered each week, including a shorter slower walk which still takes about 60 mins.
-A third faster longer walk is also offered on the last Tuesday of each month, for the more experienced walkers.
-Tea and coffee are available at the end of every walk (payable at the time), and on the last Tuesday of the month, all walkers are invited to come along to a lunch at the Gostrey Centre (please bring money).
+- Every Tuesday at 10.30am at Brightwells Gostrey Centre, Dogflud Way.
+Two walks are offered each week, including a shorter slower walk which takes about 60 mins.
+A third faster, longer walk is also offered on the last Tuesday of each month, for the more experienced walkers.

 About Walks for Health